Exploiting User Mobility for WiFi RTT Positioning: A Geometric Approach: Positioning via Trajectory Alignment

 where $\boldsymbol{p}_{\text{AP}}^{(m)}$ is AP $m$'s location assumed to be known in advance.
 Noting that the user's location is unique regardless of which AP is used for positioning, the following condition should be met if $\omega$ is correctly selected, denoted by $\omega^*$:

 which is said that all trajectories are perfectly aligned.
 The aligned trajectory after TA is equivalent to the trajectory defined on the global coordinate system, denoted by $\mathcal{P}=\{\boldsymbol{p}_n\}$, if it exists uniquely.
-The following proposition gives different feasible conditions of TA for linear and arbitrary mobilities. \begin{proposition}[Feasible Condition of Trajectory Alignment] \emph{There exists a unique $\omega^*$ satisfying the condition of \eqref{Eq:EQ_Condition} if the number of APs $M$ not on a straight line is at least $3$ for linear mobility or the number of APs $M$ is at least $2$ for arbitrary mobility. } \end{proposition} \begin{proof} See Appendix B. \end{proof}
+The following proposition gives different feasible conditions of TA for linear and arbitrary mobilities. \begin{proposition}[Feasible Condition of Trajectory Alignment] \emph{There exists a unique $\omega^*$ satisfying the condition of \eqref{Eq:EQ_Condition} if the number of APs $M$ not on a straight line is at least $3$ for linear mobility or the number of APs $M$ is at least $2$ for arbitrary mobility. } \end{proposition} \begin{proof} See Appendix \ref{Appen:Propostion3}. \end{proof}

 Fig. \ref{Fig:TA_Linear} and \ref{Fig:TA_Arbitary} respectively represent the graphical examples of TA for linear and arbitrary mobilities, showing that one more AP is required to identify whether $\mathcal{Z}^{(m)}$ is $\mathcal{Z}_{+}^{(m)}$ or $\mathcal{Z}_{-}^{(m)}$.
-The comparison between the two from the perspective of entire procedure is discussed in the following remarks. \begin{remark}[Linear vs. Arbitrary Mobilities]\emph{Recall the feasible conditions of the number of detected steps, say $N$, is $4$ or $5$ depending on linear or arbitrary mobilities, respectively (See Propositions \ref{Proposition1} and \ref{Proposition2}).
-Considering the number $M$'s requirement in Proposition~\ref{Proposition3}, the sum of $N$ and $M$ should be at least $7$, regarded as the overall requirement for both cases' unique~positioning.} \end{remark}
+The comparison between the two from the perspective of entire procedure is discussed in the following remarks. \begin{remark}[Linear vs. Arbitrary Mobilities]\emph{{The different feasible conditions for linear mobility and arbitrary mobility stem from the difference of location dimension embedded therein.
+Linear mobility is interpreted as 1D location information in a 2D space, bringing about the ambiguity issue illustrated in Fig. \ref{Fig:TA_Linear}.
+On the other hand, arbitrary mobility provides 2D location information, facilitating TA without ambiguity.
+This difference yields the positioning accuracy gap between the two, verified in Sec. \ref{subsec:PositioningAccuracy}.}} \end{remark}